 Depression sucks, but there are ways to get rid of it.
 We assure you that you deserve to be happy and live a fulfilling life.

-Usually, people don’t understand whether they are going through the depression stage or not.
+Usually, people don’t understand whether they are going through depression.
 Also, they don’t know what depression is.
-Depression can make it difficult to function normally and lead to problems in relationships, school, and work.
+Depression can make it difficult to function normally and lead to problems with relationships, school, and work.

 In fact, according to the World Health Organization, 280 million people around the world are affected by depression.